Sound fundamentals drive successful client experience.

 Think about your last visit to Burger King® and how you were treated.
-Chances are you were served by a less than enthusiastic cashier making minimum wage, who probably never made eye contact with you, failed to say thank you, and may or may not have completed your order quickly and correctly.
+Chances are you were served by a less than enthusiastic cashier making minimum wage.
+He probably never made eye contact with you.
+Failed to say thank you.
+And, may or may not have completed your order quickly and correctly.

-Now recollect your last experience at Chick-fil-A. Consistently and regardless of location their store was clean, they had plenty of staff to handle all aspects of the restaurant, they greeted you with genuine enthusiasm, filled your order in under 90 seconds, wiped the dripping soda from your cup, and ended the transaction with two simple words – “my pleasure.”
-That is an example of doing more than the typical fast-food customer expects and it translates into more loyal, repeat customers than any other franchise, and ultimately it differentiates them from a sea of competitors.
+Now recollect your last experience at Chick-fil-A. Regardless of location, their store was clean.
+They had plenty of staff to handle all aspects of the restaurant.
+They greeted you with genuine enthusiasm.
+Filled your order in under 90 seconds.
+Wiped the dripping soda from your cup.
+And, ended the transaction with two simple words – “my pleasure.”
+That is an example of doing more than the typical fast-food customer expects.
+It translates into more loyal, repeat customers than any other franchise.
+And, ultimately it differentiates them from a sea of competitors.

 When was the last time your firm went above and beyond what was expected and didn’t nickel and dime the client in the process?

-Yes, times are still tough, and competitors are desperate for work, often cutting their fees and “buying” projects out from under you.
+Yes, times are still tough.
+Competitors are desperate for work, often cutting their fees and “buying” projects out from under you.
 But their lack of discipline in following a solid customer-oriented marketing plan and client-first attitude will cost them in the long run.
-Commoditizing our industry simply isn’t sustainable and turns your staff into factory workers churning our sets of plans rather than passionate, caring, problem solvers.
+Commoditizing our industry simply isn’t sustainable.
+It turns your staff into factory workers churning our sets of plans rather than passionate, caring, problem solvers.

 Other than Chick-fil-A’s effective “Eat Mor Chickin” cow advertising campaign, a majority of their marketing expenses are directed at the local level.
-They strongly encourage each franchise to become very active in their communities and employees are taught they are part of a winning team.
-Staff are also taught to get to know their customers and build long-term relationships with them.
+They strongly encourage each franchisee to become very active in their communities.
+Employees are taught they are part of a winning team.
+Staff is also taught to get to know their customers and build long-term relationships with them.

 Ultimately the A/E/C industry can learn a lot from a chicken sandwich.
-Treat the customer how you want to be treated, give back to the local community, and hire people who genuinely care about their clients (both internally and externally), and they will reward you with their loyalty and more projects regardless of whether your fees are a little more than your competitors.
+Treat the customer how you want to be treated.
+Give back to the local community.
+Hire people who genuinely care about their clients (both internally and externally) Clients will reward you with their loyalty and more projects regardless of whether your fees are a little more than your competitors.

 As WK Dickson’s Vice President and Director of Marketing, Kraig is responsible for managing the company’s brand and identity, client feedback and CRM programs, market research, corporate communications, public relations, strategic planning, business development analytics, and social media marketing.
 He has nearly 25 years of experience in marketing for the professional services industry, including leading teams into new and innovative service launches, driving down the cost of sales, and improving win rates on project pursuits.